 - Disney transportation starts running each day approximately two hours before park opening and runs continuously until about one hour after park closing.

-- You will only be able to park at a resort if you are staying there or have a dining reservation.
+- You will only be able to park at a resort if you are staying there or have a dining reservation there.
 During busy times, you will only be allowed to park for a couple hours for your dining reservation.

 When planning a Disney World vacation, the last thing you should worry about if staying on property is transportation.
 Even though Disney World is huge, the Disney transportation system makes it easy to get around.
 Most of the options are free, but if you are in a hurry, you can opt to pay for faster service.
-For more help planning your trip, see our step-by-step guide, best resources, and quick tips.
-Happy travels!
+Enjoy your trip!